Intel and Hugging Face Partner to Democratize Machine Learning Hardware Acceleration

 Next, we load the original model, its tokenizer, and the evaluation dataset from the Hugging Face hub.

-model_name = "juliensimon/distilbert-amazon-shoe-reviews" model = AutoModelForSequenceClassification.from_pretrained(model_name, num_labels=5) tokenizer = AutoTokenizer.from_pretrained(model_name) eval_dataset = load_from_disk("./data/amazon_shoe_reviews_test")
+from datasets import load_dataset from transformers import AutoModelForSequenceClassification, AutoTokenizer model_name = "juliensimon/distilbert-amazon-shoe-reviews" model = AutoModelForSequenceClassification.from_pretrained(model_name, num_labels=5) tokenizer = AutoTokenizer.from_pretrained(model_name) eval_dataset = load_dataset("prashantgrao/amazon-shoe-reviews", split="test").select(range(300))

 Next, we define an evaluation function that computes model metrics on the evaluation dataset.
 This allows the Optimum Intel library to compare these metrics before and after quantization.
 For this purpose, the Hugging Face evaluate library is very convenient!

-We then set up the quantization job using a configuration file that we download from the Hugging Face hub.
-You can find details on this file in the INC documentation.
-Here, we go for post-training dynamic quantization with an acceptable accuracy drop of 3%.
+We then set up the quantization job using a [configuration].
+You can find details on this configuration on the Neural Compressor documentation.
+Here, we go for post-training dynamic quantization with an acceptable accuracy drop of 5%.
+If accuracy drops more than the allowed 5%, different part of the model will then be quantized until it an acceptable drop in accuracy or if the maximum number of trials, here set to 10, is reached.

 The log tells us that Optimum Intel has quantized 38